hsuonsivu/hsupublic/3d-models/README.md

 ### kasvikyltit.scad

 Bunch of veggie labels for your garden.
 You can modify the names at the start of the file.
-Need to change number of labels if adding or removing.
+You need to change number of labels if adding or removing.
 You can have several labels printed in one go, but you must put names in order of longest text to shortest text, I was too lazy to fix the related bug.
 It will do 2 labels for each name so you can put